applesoft1/ecommerceMERN/README.md

 In this part, we implement the checkout wizard including sign in, shipping info, payment method, and place order.
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/l8w3g9mc3ccijt70wpf3.png)

-## Only On Udemy

-Following parts are on my udemy course.
-[Get it by 90% discount](https://www.udemy.com/course/build-ecommerce-website-like-amazon-react-node-mongodb/?couponCode=BASIR1)

-### Part 18- Order Details Screen

-It shows all details about an order includeing shipping, payments and order items.
-Also it is possible for admin to manage orders like set them as delivered.

-### Part 19- Connect to PayPal

-This parts create PaypalButton component to show paypal payment button on the screen. when users click on it, they will be redirected to paypal website to make the payment. after payment users will be redirected to details page of the order.

-### Part 20- Manage Order Screen

-This is an admin page to manage list of orders.
-Admin can delete an order or set it as delivered.

-### Part 21- User Profile Screen

-When user click on thier name on the header menu, this page appears.
-It consists of two sections.
-First an profile update form and second order history.

-### Part 22- Filter and Sort Products

-In the home page, right after header, there is a filter bar to filter products based on their name and description. also it is possible to sort product based on prices and arrivals.

-### Part 23- Deploy Website on Heroku

-This section explains all steps to publish the ecommerce website on heroku. first you need to create a cloud mongodb and the make an account on heroku.

-### Part 24- Rate and Review Products

-This part shows list of reviews by users for each products. also it provides a form to enter rating and review for every single product. also it update the avg rating of each product by user ratings.

 1. index.html
 2. link fontawesome